-Yes, you can practice the CPDT-KA exam.
-We have created a 50-question practice examination for the CPDT-KA that will give you a score by testing area.
-This is a chance to take a computerized exam, review the exam content, and learn more about question format, style, and level of difficulty.
-You have 2 hours to complete the 50 questions and there’s a fee of $60.
-To register and take the practice exam, visit the Professional Testing Corporation.
+Yes, we have created 50-question practice tests for the CPDT-KA certification exam that will give you a score by testing area.
+This is a chance to take a computerized exam; experience the content; and learn more about question format, style, and level of difficulty.
+You have 2 hours to complete the 50 questions and there’s a fee of $99.
+To register and take the practice test, visit the Professional Testing Corporation.

 When and where are the tests given?

-We offer the training examinations in the spring and fall of each year.
-The knowledge assessed (-KA) exam is offered at computerized testing locations all across the U.S. and Canada (we also arrange exams in other countries, albeit still in English).
+We offer the training examinations in the Spring and Fall of each year.
+The knowledge assessed (-KA) exam is offered at Prometric computerized testing locations.
+Please check www.prometric.com/CCPDT for a test center near you or please call 1-800-741-0934.
 The skills assessed (-KSA) exam is a video submission.
 For more info, see the CPDT-KA or CPDT-KSA Candidate Handbooks.

 Who grades the KSA?

 An evaluation committee, comprised of trainers who have earned the KSA designation, is responsible for scoring the exam.
-Multiple evaluators evaluate each video independently.
+Multiple evaluators review and score each video independently.
 If there’s a statistical difference in any of the scores, we have a process in place for additional review of the video.
 If an evaluator frequently is rating statistically different from other evaluators, CCPDT is notified that the evaluator may need additional training on the scoring items.
 Evaluators must also disclose if they know the candidate and can opt out of scoring the candidate if they do not think they can be objective.
 Further, videos are scored using a rubric to make the judging as objective as possible.
-The rubric includes a number of gated items, i.e. items that must be seen in the video or the candidate can’t pass.

 How many people have taken the test?